Differentially private multivariate medians: Introduction

-Our contributions are as follows: Our main result is a concentration bound (Theorem~\ref{thm::main_result}) for the exponential mechanism.
+\kr{Our contributions are as follows: \begin{itemize} \item Our main result is a general finite-sample deviations bound for private multivariate medians based on the exponential mechanism (Theorem~\ref{thm::main-dev-bound}).
+This deviations bound applies to private versions of many popular medians arising from depth functions, such as the halfspace median \citep{Tukey1974}, the simplicial median \citep{Liu1988} and the spatial median \citep{Vardi2000,Serfling2002}. \item We use Theorem~\ref{thm::main-dev-bound} to give upper bounds on the deviations (and sample complexities, see Corollary~\ref{cor::main-sc-cor}) of several, purely differentially private multivariate medians arising from depth functions.
+These bounds are essentially sharp given recent results of \citet{Kamath2018,Cai2019} and do not require any moment assumptions on the population measure. \item We provide a fast implementation of a smoothed version of the integrated dual depth-based median \citep{Cuevas2009}; we can compute the (non-private) median of ten thousand 100-dimensional samples in less than one second on a personal computer.
+We show that this smoothed version of the integrated dual depth satisfies desirable properties for a depth function and can be approximated in polynomial time with finite-sample performance guarantees, see Proposition \ref{prop::app_dep}. \item As a by-product of our analysis, we uncover a general but elementary concentration bound (Theorem~\ref{thm::main_result}) for the exponential mechanism.
 We give a novel regularity condition ``$(K,\sF)$-regularity'' (Condition \ref{cond::phi-k-reg}) on the objective function.
-This regularity condition implies both an upper bound on the sample complexity of a draw from the exponential mechanism and an upper bound on the global sensitivity of the objective function.
-In our main application (Corollary~\ref{cor::main-sc-cor}), we give upper bounds on the sample complexities of several, purely differentially private multivariate medians arising from data depth functions.
-These bounds are essentially sharp given recent results of \citet{Kamath2018} and do not require any moment assumptions on the population measure.
-In addition, we provide a fast implementation of a smoothed version of the integrated dual depth-based median \citep{Cuevas2009}; we can compute the (non-private) median of ten thousand 100-dimensional samples in less than one second on a personal computer.
-We show that this smoothed version of the integrated dual depth satisfies desirable properties for a depth function and can be approximated in polynomial time with finite-sample performance guarantees.
-As a by-product of our analysis, we uncover uniform non-asymptotic error bounds for several depth functions and a differentially private estimator of data depth values.
+This regularity condition implies both an upper bound on the sample complexity of a draw from the exponential mechanism and an upper bound on the global sensitivity of the objective function. \item As a second by-product of our analysis, we uncover uniform non-asymptotic error bounds for several depth functions and a differentially private estimator of data depth values. \end{itemize}}

-Before turning to our main results, it is important to note that several authors have recently used depth functions in the context of differential privacy, likely due to their robustness properties, with a heavy focus on the halfspace depth, in settings such as finding a point in a convex hull \citep{Beimel2019,Gao2020}, comparing $k$-norm mechanisms \citep{Awan2021}, and improving robustness for mean estimation for Gaussian models \citep{Brown2021,2021Liub}.
-To our knowledge, however, none of these works have addressed median estimation.
-(See also an earlier work by two of us, which discusses the asymptotic version of the current work and a propose-test-release algorithm for estimation of the projection depth-based median \citep{2021arXiv210102800R}.)